-Tummy Tuck Procedures are one of the most frequently performed cosmetic surgeries in the United States.
-Despite this, many potential patients have concerns over being able to finance the procedure due to the fact it is rarely covered by their insurance.
-The average cost of the procedure is therefore one of the most common questions among patients interested in the procedure.
+Tummy tuck procedures are one of the most frequently performed cosmetic surgeries in the United States.
+Despite this, many potential patients have concerns over being able to finance the procedure because their insurance rarely covers it.
+The average cost of the procedure is, therefore, one of the most common questions among patients interested in the procedure.
 This blog addresses some of the most commonly asked questions regarding the price of the various procedures as well as insurance and financing information.

 - What is a Tummy Tuck?

 - Full Tummy Tuck Cost

 - What Is Typically Included in the Cost?

 - Why Do Prices Vary?

 - Tummy Tuck and Other Procedures

 - Non-Surgical Tummy Tuck Cost